wjakob/nanobind/docs/porting.rst

 Shared pointers and holders
 ---------------------------

-nanobind completely removes the concept of a *holder type*, which was responsible for some of the inefficiencies and complexities in pybind11.
+When nanobind instantiates a C++ type within Python, the resulting instance data is stored *within* the created Python object ("``PyObject``").
+Alternatively, when an already existing C++ instance is transferred to Python via a function return value and :cpp:enumerator:`rv_policy::reference`, :cpp:enumerator:`rv_policy::reference_internal`, or :cpp:enumerator:`rv_policy::take_ownership`, nanobind creates a smaller wrapper ``PyObject`` that only stores a pointer to the instance data.

+This is *very different* from pybind11, where the instance ``PyObject`` contained a *holder type* (typically ``std::unique_ptr<T>``) storing a pointer to the instance data.
+Dealing with holders caused inefficiencies and introduced complexity; they were therefore removed in nanobind.
 This has implications on object ownership, shared ownership, and interactions with C++ shared/unique pointers.

-Please see the :ref:`separate section on ownership <ownership>` for the nitty-gritty details on shared and unique pointers.
-Classes with *intrusive* reference counting also continue to be supported, please see the :ref:`separate section <intrusive>` for details.
+The separate sections on :ref:`object ownership <ownership>` and :ref:`intrusive reference counting <intrusive>` provide further details.

 The gist is that it is no longer necessary to specify holder types in the type
 declaration: